-ACTIVITIES Target Date for Completion Responsible Person/Group Status/Outcome (include dates - mm/dd/yy) The Arts-in-Education Program will increase the number of districts that participate by: Surveying non-participating districts to determine why they are not participating Increasing the number of meetings with non-participating school districts Insuring that non-participating districts receive Arts-in-Education communications including the AIE listserv and the Arts-in-Education newsletter, The Star Ongoing through June 30, 2016 Admin.
+ACTIVITIES Target Date for Completion Responsible Person/Group Status/Outcome (include dates - mm/dd/yy) The Arts-in-Education Program will increase the number of districts that participate by: Surveying non-participating districts to determine why they are not participating Increasing the number of meetings with non-participating school districts Insuring that non-participating districts receive Arts-in-Education communications including the AIE listserv and the Arts-in- Education newsletter, The Star Ongoing through June 30, 2016 Admin.
 Coord., Arts-in-Education Non-participating districts currently report that their BOE has not approved AIE monies.
 I have communicated with these districts to leverage future AIE funds.
 Each district receives the Star monthly newsletter as well as other communications from the AIE office.

-Eastern Suffolk BOCES Strategic Action Plan III.A: Educational Support Services to School Districts to Improve Student Outcomes
+Strategic Action Plan III.A: Education and Information Support Services to School Districts to Improve Student Outcomes

 ACTIVITIES Target Date for Completion Responsible Person/Group Status/Outcome (include dates - mm/dd/yy) 2.
-The Professional Development Program (formerly Curriculum & Development Service) will increase student achievement in ELA by: Analyzing trend data of Suffolk County ELA assessments Offering workshops on addressing these trends Offering more workshops on critical thinking strategies Providing in-district classroom embedded support for teachers Working with programs within Educational Support Services to offer services to help the students in our region become analytically and critically adept.
+The Professional Development Program (formerly Curriculum & Development Service) will increase student achievement in ELA by: Analyzing trend data of Suffolk County ELA assessments Offering workshops on addressing these trends Offering more workshops on critical thinking strategies Providing in-district classroom embedded support for teachers Working with programs within Education and Information Support Services to offer services to help the students in our region become analytically and critically adept.
 Ongoing through June 30, 2016 Admin.
-Coord., Professional Development There were over 50 regional workshop offerings in ELA for 2009-2010.
+Coord., Professional Development There were over 40 regional workshop offerings in ELA for 2009-2010.
 All workshops addressed literacy trends.
-352 days of classroom embedded work occurred during the 2010-2011 school year which addressed literacy trends.
+356 days of classroom embedded work occurred during the 2010-2011 school year which addressed literacy trends.
 3. The School Library System will support student achievement and promote awareness of student performance in the region by: Offering workshops for librarians on using data to improve instruction.
-Bringing teacher-librarian teams together to create units to strengthen student performance and target strategies to address areas of concern.
+Bringing teacher-librarian teams together to create inquiry-based units to strengthen student performance and target strategies to address areas of concern.
 Ongoing through June 30, 2016 Admin.
 Coord., School Library System Inquiry Workshops for Librarians and Teachers - August 3, 2010 Curriculum Writing for Information Literacy - Summer 2010 4.
 The Curriculum and Assessment program will increase the number of districts that participate in summer enrichment programs by: Increasing communication to component districts.
 Outlining the benefits of the program with data from student assessments and feedback from student surveys.
 Ongoing through June 30, 2016 Admin.
-Coord., Curriculum & Assessment Met with component school districts regarding summer enrichment programs.
-Nine districts did not opt to continue with the programs due to increased budgetary constraints.
-One new
+Coord., Curriculum & Assessment Met with component school districts regard- ing summer enrichment programs.
+Districts dropped many enrich- ment programs due to budgetary constraints and the financial status of the economy.

-Eastern Suffolk BOCES Strategic Action Plan III.A: Educational Support Services to School Districts to Improve Student Outcomes
+Strategic Action Plan III.A: Education and Information Support Services to School Districts to Improve Student Outcomes